w3c/wai-media-guide/index.md

 ## Understanding User Needs

-It's easy to understand that a person who is Deaf can't hear the audio, so you need to provide important audio information in another form.
-Here are some other considerations to help you understand the user experience behind making audio and video accessible. (**Captions, transcripts, audio description, and sign language ** are described lower on this page.)
+Before we launch into details and descriptions, here is some context for understanding the user experiences of people with disabilities:
 * Many people who are **Deaf** can read text well, and use **transcripts** or **captions**.
 Some cannot, and prefer **sign language**.
 * Many people who are **hard of hearing** like to listen to the audio to hear what they can, and have **captions** to fill in what they can't hear adequately.
 * Some people who have **difficulty processing auditory information** also use **captions**.
 Many need **transcripts** so they can read at their own pace.
-* People who are **blind** need to know the relevant visual information in a video.  **Audio description of visual information** can be provided separate from the main video.
+* People who are **blind** need to know the relevant visual information in a video.
+That can be provided separate from the main video as **audio description of visual information**.
 * People who are **Deaf-blind** need the audio information and the visual information in text so they can read it with Braille.
 They need **descriptive transcripts**.
 * Some people **cannot focus and comprehend auditory or visual information** when there is changing visuals.
 For most videos, they also need **descriptive transcripts**.